AnyhowStep/typed-orm/doc/data-types/README.md

 Source code for the `mysql` namespace may be found [here](https://github.com/AnyhowStep/type-mapping/tree/master/src/mysql-lib).

-If a data type you want to use is not part of the `mysql` namespace, you will hav to create your own mapper function.
+If a data type you want to use is not part of the `mysql` namespace, you will have to create your own mapper function.